 In accordance with the Atlantis Charter School attendance policy, physician documentation is required to verify absences and/or tardiness.
-All documentation must be received within five (5) school days of the last day of the absence.
+All documentation must be received within five (5) school days of the last day of the absence in order to excuse the absence.